lunacodes/web-dev-and-design-learning-progress-log/snippets/Powershell/ps-customization.md

 <a id="parameters"></a>
 # Parameters
+# Note: that syntax no longer works, see snippets above
-[[-ForegroundColor] <ConsoleColor>]
+# [[-ForegroundColor] <ConsoleColor>]
-Set-PSReadlineOption -TokenKind Command -ForegroundColor White Set-PSReadlineOption -TokenKind Command -ForegroundColor White
+# Set-PSReadlineOption -TokenKind Command -ForegroundColor White
+# Set-PSReadlineOption -TokenKind Command -ForegroundColor White

 <a id="command-line-usage-examples"></a>
 #Command Line Usage Examples